Woman drives car into man she says robbed her, killing him

 Angelina Griffin, 24, told witnesses that she had just been robbed at gun point by Omar Coker.
-She then drove her car onto the shoulder of the road fatally struck 34-year-old Coker, Brighton Police Chief David Catholdi said on Tuesday.
+She then drove her car onto the shoulder of the road and fatally struck 34-year-old Coker, Brighton Police Chief David Catholdi said on Tuesday.

 Griffin turned herself into police on Monday evening and was charged with second-degree murder, The Democrat and Chronicle reported.
 She pleaded not guilty in a court on Monday and is being held without bail.